How to run ASP.NET Core Web Application as a service on Linux without reverse proxy, no NGINX or Apache

 Using the dotnet CLI, add the 'Microsoft.Extensions.Hosting.Systemd' (nuget) package:

-dotnet add package Microsoft.Extensions.Hosting.Systemd --version 3.1.1
+dotnet add package Microsoft.Extensions.Hosting.Systemd

-Lastly, we need to update the file 'AspNetSite.service' to specify 'type=Notify':
+Lastly, we need to update the file AspNetSite.service to specify 'type=Notify':

-[Unit] Description=ASP.NET Core web template [Service] Type=notify # will set the Current Working Directory (CWD) WorkingDirectory=/srv/AspNetSite # systemd will run this executable to start the service ExecStart=/srv/AspNetSite/AspNetSite # to query logs using journalctl, set a logical name here SyslogIdentifier=AspNetSite # Use your username to keep things simple, for production scenario's I recommend a dedicated user/group. # If you pick a different user, make sure dotnet and all permissions are set correctly to run the app. # To update permissions, use 'chown yourusername -R /srv/AspNetSite' to take ownership of the folder and files, # Use 'chmod +x /srv/AspNetSite/AspNetSite' to allow execution of the executable file.
-User=yourusername # ensure the service restarts after crashing Restart=always # amount of time to wait before restarting the service RestartSec=5 # copied from dotnet documentation at # https://docs.microsoft.com/en-us/aspnet/core/host-and-deploy/linux-nginx?view=aspnetcore-3.1#code-try-7 KillSignal=SIGINT Environment=ASPNETCORE_ENVIRONMENT=Production Environment=DOTNET_PRINT_TELEMETRY_MESSAGE=false # This environment variable is necessary when dotnet isn't loaded for the specified user. # To figure out this value, run 'env | grep DOTNET_ROOT' when dotnet has been loaded into your shell.
-Environment=DOTNET_ROOT=/opt/rh/rh-dotnet31/root/usr/lib64/dotnet [Install] WantedBy=multi-user.target
+[Unit] Description=ASP.NET Core web template [Service] Type=notify # will set the Current Working Directory (CWD) WorkingDirectory=/srv/AspNetSite # systemd will run this executable to start the service # if /usr/bin/dotnet doesn't work, use `which dotnet` to find correct dotnet executable path ExecStart=/usr/bin/dotnet /srv/AspNetSite/AspNetSite # to query logs using journalctl, set a logical name here SyslogIdentifier=AspNetSite # Use your username to keep things simple, for production scenario's I recommend a dedicated user/group. # If you pick a different user, make sure dotnet and all permissions are set correctly to run the app. # To update permissions, use 'chown yourusername -R /srv/AspNetSite' to take ownership of the folder and files, # Use 'chmod +x /srv/AspNetSite/AspNetSite' to allow execution of the executable file.
+User=yourusername # ensure the service restarts after crashing Restart=always # amount of time to wait before restarting the service RestartSec=5 # copied from dotnet documentation at # https://docs.microsoft.com/en-us/aspnet/core/host-and-deploy/linux-nginx KillSignal=SIGINT Environment=ASPNETCORE_ENVIRONMENT=Production Environment=DOTNET_PRINT_TELEMETRY_MESSAGE=false [Install] WantedBy=multi-user.target

 Let's deploy all our changes.
 We'll need to publish the .NET app and stop/reload/start the systemd service: